bardyaxy/Restaurants-/README.md

 Run `google_yelp_enrich.py` to supplement Google Places rows with Yelp ratings and categories.
 The script searches Yelp by the restaurant name and city and scans up to five candidates. `rapidfuzz.fuzz.token_set_ratio` picks the best match and only applies it when the score meets the `YELP_MATCH_THRESHOLD` (60 by default).
-If no strong match is found and a phone number is available, the script falls back to a phone-based Yelp search.
+When that fails the utility fetches the place's phone number from Google and performs a Yelp phone search.
 Rows without a valid match are left unchanged and marked as `FAIL`.
+The summary section now includes rating, price tier, phone and closed status in addition to the list of cuisines.

 Ensure the `dela.sqlite` database exists (created by `refresh_restaurants.py`) and that `YELP_API_KEY` is set before running.
 If either is missing the script